Food Quality: Serves a well-executed, inspirational, artfully presented menu.

 Dress: Upscale Casual

-Recommended For: Diners who enjoy fine dining amenities and well prepared food in an attractive historic setting.
+Recommended For: Diners who enjoy fine dining amenities and well-prepared food in an attractive historic inn setting.

-Not Recommended For: Budget conscious diners who prefer casual dining and comfort food in a family setting.
+Not Recommended For: Diners who prefer casual dining and a comfort food menu more suitable for families with kids

-Recommended dishes: When available, The New Zealand Venison over Wild Rice; The Australian Rack of Lamb over a Cranberry; and The Roast Sliced Magret Duck Breast and Quail.
+Recommended dishes: When available, The Bone-In Grilled Veal Chop; The Australian Rack of Lamb; and The Roast Duck Breast and Apple Stuffed Quail.

 Liquor: Good selection of reasonably priced wines and specialty cocktails.

-The Frenchtown Inn is a charming romantic restaurant located in a popular weekend getaway scenic location in a 19th century white-columned building on the banks of the Delaware River.
+The Frenchtown Inn is a charming romantic restaurant located in a popular weekend getaway scenic location in a 19th century circa 1805, white-columned building on the banks of the Delaware River.

 If you are planning a special occasion, do your best to make reservations on a quiet weekday evening, ask for a cozy nook, and your chances of fine romantic dining experience will be good.